ngjunsiang/laymansguide-src/season4/issue047/issue047.md

 [^1]: Yes, that’s the same Shannon from Nyquist-Shannon sampling theorem.
 Claude Shannon is lauded as “the father of information theory” with good reason.

 So what is the Shannon entropy of the data?
 That depends on its predictability.
-A block of text that only consists of the letter ‘e’ would be highly predictable, and therefore a low Shannon entropy (I will stop using this term and use **predictability** instead).
+A block of text that only consists of the letter ‘e’ would be highly predictable, and therefore have a low Shannon entropy (I will stop using this term and use **predictability limit** instead).
 A block of text that is just completely random characters would be unpredictable and would therefore have a high Shannon entropy.

 *tl;dr* higher predictability  = higher (lossless) compression, lower predictability = lower (lossless) compression